 The Maya had a written script which combined pictographs and alphabetic letters.
 It was long believed that these pictures merely had an artistic significance but in the 1950s scholars realized that they constituted texts which could be read.
 [Read more: “Cracking the Maya code“] A few Maya texts, known as codices, have been preserved.
 They tell stories of kings, their reigns, honorific names and their greatest achievements.
 [Read more: “Native codices“] In addition, the Maya were skilled mathematicians and astronomers.
 Their number line included a zero which allowed for sophisticated calculations to be performed.
 They also constructed an elaborate calendar by which they organized time.
 [Read more: “Indian mathematics“]

-The Maya never created a centralized state but what we have come to call their “empire” consisted instead of a rather loose federation of related cities, including Palenque, Calakmul, Caracol, Mayapan, and Tikal.
-Relations between these assorted centers were always unstable, alliances shifted; a city-state which traditionally had been subject to another could suddenly find itself on top.
+The Maya never created a centralized state but what we have come to call their “empire” consisted instead of a rather loose federation of related cities, including Palenque, Calakmul, Caracol, Mayapan and Tikal.
+Relations between these assorted centers were always unstable and alliances shifted; a city-state which traditionally had been the subject of another city-state could suddenly find itself on top.
 The kings formed alliances, exchanged daughters in marriage, gave each other tributary gifts and engaged in plenty of ritual feasting.
 In addition they made war both on each other and on outsiders.
 Yet the point of a battle was typically not to kill enemies but instead to capture them and to take them back to one’s capital where they could be ritually slaughtered on top of a pyramid.
-Inscriptions show kings who were defeated, captured, tortured and sacrificed.
-Apart from these executions, there does not seem to have been any human sacrifices in Mayan society.
+Reliefs show pictures of kings who were defeated, captured, tortured and sacrificed.

 Incidents of warfare increased in the tenth century CE.
 This was also when several of the large Mayan cities began to decline.
 Some scholars, and many documentaries on YouTube, discuss the “mystery of the disappearance of Mayan civilization.”
 Yet the Maya did not actually disappear.
 There are to this day some 10 million people who speak the Mayan language and they are fiercely proud of their heritage.
 Indeed, today’s Maya have been crucial in providing information which has allowed scholars to decipher their inscriptions.
 Several of these scholars are themselves of Mayan descent.
 In 1994, an armed rebellion against the Mexican government was started by the so called Zapatista movement in the southern Mexican province of Chiapas.
 The Zapatistas want autonomy and better living conditions, and relies on an ideology which combines libertarian socialism with traditional Mayan beliefs.
 Today the military uprising is over, but the Maya continue their struggle by means of public campaigns and civil disobedience.
 The Mayas have not gone away.